qmtran/openstack-labs/lab-00/instructor-README.md

   0. [Install Ansible](http://docs.ansible.com/ansible/intro_installation.html) on your system
   0. Update the [lab-hosts](../lab-hosts) public IP addresses (`ansible_ssh_host`) of the instances

-## Update && Upgrade instances
+## Connectivity Testing

-  0. Each lab will have a `lab-hosts` file.
+  Each lab will have a `lab-hosts` file.
 Once the public IP addresses are set in this file you can test connectivity:

   `ansible -i lab-hosts all -m ping -vvvv`

-  0. Up[date,grade]: `ansible-playbook -i lab-hosts lab-00/ansible/main.yml`